bellmatthewf/matthewbell.dev/src/posts/home.md

 Hi, I'm Matt,

+I'm a software engineer based out of Toronto.

-I started learning to code in 2017 because I wanted to build a 3D scanner to digitize my cats and print miniature figurines of them.
+I started learning to code in 2017 because I wanted to [build a 3D scanner](https://www.matthewbell.dev/blog/building-pet-scanning-booth) to digitize my cats and print miniature figurines of them.

 Since then, software development has become my full time job.
-Professionally, I've spent time building and embedding analytics dashboards into webapps, creating API endpoints, and building data pipelines.
+I've spent time working on APIs, building and embedding analytics dashboards into webapps, and building data pipelines.

-I started this site as a place to share projects that I've worked on and my thoughts around mostly technology related topics.
+I started this site as a place to share projects that I've worked on and my thoughts on mostly tech related topics.

-Here are some technologies I've worked with:
+Here are some technologies I've worked with in the past:

 <b>Languages:</b> Python, JavaScript, SQL, Node.js, CSS, SASS, HTML<br>
 <b>Notable Frameworks and Libraries:</b> Flask, Vue.js, Pandas, Vuex, Airflow<br>